-Carr has published his views in at least two prominent places.
-He wrote the article on the Federal Communications Commission for Project 2025, a plan by the Heritage Foundation that many believe will be something of a template for Trump’s second term as president.
+He wrote the article on the Federal Communications Commission for Project 2025, a plan by the Heritage Foundation that many believed would be a template for Trump’s second term as president.

 In the 2025 chapter on the FCC, Carr describes how the FCC works, how it is funded, and what he thinks its priorities should be.
-At the top of his list is that of “Reining in Big Tech.”
+At the top of his list is “Reining in Big Tech.”

 He forthrightly states that such companies are attempting “to drive diverse political viewpoints from the digital town square” (847).
 “These corporate behemoths are not merely exercising market power; they are abusing dominant positions,” he wrote (p.
 847).